Tanner3644/home-assistant-config/README.md

 * Incorporate different brands of smart home devices into one smart dashboard
 * Make a functional, easy to use, reliable and aesethicaly pleasing dashboard
-* Use automations to intregate the compnents together to make tasks easier
+* Use automations to intregate the components together to make tasks easier

 ## Tabs